danapixels/digi-garden/blog/cursor-hotel.md

 I also had a similar non-verbal experience with Journey and through this project, maybe I can emulate a similar emotion with others.

 Note: This is all coded with ChatGPT since I have 0 idea how to program.
 This will be reviewed by an actual engineer eventually.
-Credits to Mshj for helping me.
+Credits to @Mshj for helping me.

 Goal: A place to put your cursor when you AFK.
 ## Phase 1: Function